 Our Independent Financial Advisors (IFA) in Eastbourne, East Sussex provide expert Lifetime Mortgage advice on schemes and rates.
 Initial meetings are without cost or obligation with a fully qualified Later Life Specialist Adviser.

-We are happy to meet clients across the Brighton, Hastings, Uckfield, Seaford, Crowborough, Newhaven, Lewes, Bexhill, Tunbridge Wells and Hove areas.
+We are happy to meet clients across East Sussex, including Eastbourne, Polegate, Brighton, Hastings, Uckfield, Crowborough, Rye, Winchelsea, Robertsbridge, Lewes, Bexhill, Tunbridge Wells and Hove areas.
 As a result of recommendations from current clients we are providing lifetime mortgage advice well beyond the East Sussex borders too.
 To arrange a free initial discussion at your home, workplace or our offices contact us today.

 As a consumer, one of the most important things to look out for in a lifetime mortgage advisor is the Equity Release Council logo.
 Clifford Osborne is approved by the Equity Release Council, an associate member of the Society of Later Life Advisers (SOLLA) and regulated by the Financial Conduct Authority.